How to leave your California residency?

 4. In 2021 alone, about 360,000 people relocated from California to another state or, in some cases, to another country, showing a significant increase from about 275,000 the year before, indicating a rising trend of people leaving the state.

-Wealthy Californians are moving to various places in search of lower costs of living, better business environments, and perhaps a change of scenery.
+Wealthy Californians are moving to various places in search of a lower cost of living, better business environments, and perhaps a change of scenery.
 Here are some destinations that are attracting wealthy individuals from California:

 1. Texas: Texas is a top destination for Californians looking to move, with a significant 13.71% of moving interest directed towards the Lone Star State.
-The state's strong economy, affordable housing, and the absence of state income tax make it an appealing choice for wealthy Californians.
-Cities like Dallas, Austin, and Houston are among the top choices within Texas for those relocating.
+Texas's strong economy, affordable housing, and the lack of a state income tax make it an appealing choice for wealthy Californians.
+Cities like Dallas, Austin, and Houston are among the top choices in Texas for those relocating.

 2. Florida: Florida is the second most popular state for Californians to move to, capturing 7.49% of the moving interest.
 Its favorable tax policies, pleasant climate, and diverse communities are among the factors that make it attractive.

-3. Arizona: Some Californians are also finding a new home in cities like Phoenix, Arizona, which offers a lower cost of living and a relatively close proximity to California.
+3. Arizona: Some Californians are also finding a new home in cities like Phoenix, Arizona, which offers a lower cost of living and are in relatively close proximity to California.

 Can you be a resident of two states?